Hazelwood Cemetery

 -

-Further simillar thoughts from a woman and her mother at Hazelwood Cemetery to view a family plot.
+Further similar thoughts from a woman and her mother at Hazelwood Cemetery to view a family plot.

-Comments such as these reflect the excellent ongoing maintenance at Hazelwood Cemetery by Groundsperson/Maintenance Peter Puttock-De Jong ably assisted by Chairperson Leon Billington as well as other Trust members from time to time.
+Comments such as these reflect the excellent ongoing maintenance at Hazelwood Cemetery by Grounds/Maintenance Person Peter Puttock-De Jong ably assisted by Chairperson Leo Billington as well as other Trust members from time to time.

 An article & photographs by our chairperson/historian Leo Billington on the ABOUT page regarding past prominent Morwell citizen, John Barton Hoyle is very interesting and informative.